Why You Should Add a Dedicated Linting Stage for Bicep Templates

 When Is a Separate Linting Stage Essential?

-1. Large Teams with Strict Governance
+1. Large Teams with Governance Policies

-2. Early Detection of Configuration Errors
+2. Early Detection of Errors

 3. Modular Pipelines